bitovi/academy/src/react-vite/12-testing/testing.md

 expect(screen.getByLabelText(/Test Label:/i)).toBeInTheDocument();
 ```

-Once `screen.getByLabelText` returns, its result can be passed to Vite's `expect` function to see if
+Once `screen.getByLabelText` returns, its result can be passed to Vite’s `expect` function to see if
 the result matches what we intended.
 We use `toBeInTheDocument` (`expect` was augmented with this
 method by importing `@testing-library/jest-dom`) to verify that the element exists in the DOM.
 This
 satisfies the first part of the test description, "renders with correct label."